JuliaLang/julia/doc/src/manual/documentation.md

 Julia enables package developers and users to document functions, types and other objects easily via a built-in documentation system since Julia 0.4.

-!!! tip
-    This documentation system can also be used in Julia 0.3 via the [Docile.jl](https://github.com/MichaelHatherly/Docile.jl) package; see the documentation for that package for more details.

 The basic syntax is very simple: any string appearing at the top-level right before an object (function, macro, type or instance) will be interpreted as documenting it (these are called *docstrings*).
 Here is a very simple example: